jacobwang7/CS2-Problem-Set-5/README.md

 3. You must comment your code.
 The TAs are instructed to take off up to 1 point for missing or inadequate comments.

-4. The TAs will review and run your code.
-Note that in addition to running your unit tests, they will try a few of their own.
+4. The TAs will review and run your code with its unit tests.
+Then they will try out a few `PostFix` expressions.
 It's a good idea to do some error checking to avoid any surprises during grading.